 The main doors open at 10am and there are several interesting places to explore when you first enter Green Court.
 Our Visitor Centre provides the perfect introduction to Knole and its long history.
 If you want to find out more, step into the former Estate Office to listen to oral history interviews with people who used to work at Knole and discover a world of rotary telephones and vintage typewriters.
 Green Court is also a great spot to relax in the Orangery or Knole’s specialist Bookshop.

 The showrooms are open for free-flow visits from 12pm to 4pm (last entry at 3.30pm), but if you arrive early you might be able to join a highlights tour for an introduction to Knole’s splendours with one of our experienced guides.
 Highlights tours run from 11am to 12pm but places are limited, so it’s best to arrive early and enquire in the Visitor Centre to avoid disappointment.

 As you journey through the showrooms created by Thomas Sackville in the early 17th century, you’ll become part of a 400 year visitor history at Knole.
 Five of the impressive showrooms have now reopened following conservation, where you can see a world-class collection of portraits, royal furniture and opulent silver.
-Children’s trails can be collected in the Great Hall and there is an interactive handling collection in the Cartoon Gallery so your little ones can experience Knole’s treasures too.
+Children’s trails can be collected in the Great Hall and there is an interactive handling collection in the Ballroom so your little ones can experience Knole’s treasures too.